lviallongalinier/test-rtd/doc/src/index.rst

    install.rst

-Get started: Concepts to understand before using the package
+Get started: concepts to understand before using the package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will manipulate :py:class:`~snowprofile.snowprofile.SnowProfile` objects mainly.
-Heve a llok to the corresponding documentation
+Have a look to the corresponding documentation.

 To get started, you can start with reading these first points: